awslabs/data-on-eks/website/docs/gen-ai/training/RayTrain-Llama2.md

 ## 3. Launch the Ray Cluster with KubeRay Operator

 If you skip step 2, you don't need to modify the YAML file.
-You can simply run the kubectl apply command on the file, and it will use the public ECR image that we published.
+You can simply run the `kubectl apply` command on the file, and it will use the public ECR image that we published.

-If you built a custom Docker image in **step 2**, update the `llama2-pretrain-trn1-raycluster.yaml` file with the Docker image URL and tag obtained from the previous step.
+If you built a custom Docker image in **Step 2**, update the `gen-ai/training/raytrain-llama2-pretrain-trn1/llama2-pretrain-trn1-raycluster.yaml` file with the Docker image URL and tag obtained from the previous step.

 Once you have updated the YAML file (if needed), run the following command to launch the KubeRay cluster pods in your EKS cluster: